wp-plugins/formidable/readme.txt

 Tested up to: 4.0
 Stable tag: 1.07.10

-Quickly and easily build WordPress forms with a simple drag-and-drop interface and in-place editing.
+This WordPress form builder enables you to quickly and easily build forms with a simple drag-and-drop interface and in-place editing.

 == Description ==
 Quickly and easily build WordPress forms with a simple drag-and-drop interface and in-place editing.
 There are dozens of form-building plugins out there to create forms, but most are confusing and overly complicated.
 With Formidable, it is easy to create forms within a simple drag-and-drop interface.
 You can construct custom forms or generate them from a template.
 Shortcodes can be used as well as spam catching services.

 [View Documentation](http://formidablepro.com/knowledgebase/ "View Documentation")

+Checkout the [2.0 beta version](https://downloads.wordpress.org/plugin/formidable.2.0b5.zip "2.0 beta version") now that allows you to style your forms and view your collected submissions.

 = Features =
 * Save all responses to your WordPress database (even in the free version) for future retrieval, reports, and display in [Formidable Pro](http://formidablepro.com/ "Formidable Pro") Learn more at: http://formidablepro.com